How do you know if a mount block the input of your TV or not?

 B. But some TV brands design the inputs of their TV on the back panel which made it very delicate to tell if the mount will block the inputs or not.
 In this case, you can

 Step 2.
-Find the measurement of mount plate that will be attached to your TV from mount user manual which usually could be download form website.
+Find the measurement of the mount plate that will be attached to your TV from the mount user manual which usually could be download from the website.

 Step 4.
 Put the sketch on the panel of your TV and adjust it to see if it will block the input or not.
-If it does not block, then then mount will be perfect, if no, then change another mount with different plate.
+If it does not block, then the mount will be perfect.
+If no, then change another mount with a different plate.